bhanu1023/bhanu1023/README.md

 - 👋 Hi, I’m @bhanu1023
 - 👀 I’m interested in learning new technologies to solve business problems using tech
-- 🌱 I’m currently learning javascript
+- 🌱 I’m java and javascript developer works at Backend.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: mail me at bhanupratap1023@gmail.com

 <!---